ephraea/mod-individual-progression-service/.github/README.md

 # mod-individual-progresssion-service

 ## About
 - This mod provides a spawnable NPC that allows the user to set their progression tier in the [Individual Progression](https://github.com/ZhengPeiRu21/mod-individual-progression) mod by ZhengPeiRu21 quickly and easily.
-The intent is to provide a self-service and in-game solution to jumping forward (or going backwards) in the progression system. **Note: This does NOT handle attunement/granting items typically required for Vanilla & TBC raids** (ex: Needing the Drakefire Amulet in your inventory for Vanilla Onyxia).
-If there is a desire for that, I will happily explore it in the future, so please feel free to provide any feedback you have on that or anything else!
+The intent is to provide a self-service and in-game solution to jumping forward (or going backwards) in the progression system. **Note: This does NOT handle attunement/granting items typically required for Vanilla & TBC raids** (ex: Needing the Drakefire Amulet in your inventory for Vanilla Onyxia). **If there is a desire for that, I will happily explore it in the future**, so please feel free to provide any feedback you have on that or anything else!

 ## Features
 - Spawnable progression tier selection npc